Weberlolz/TutorialView-WithTransparentHole/README.md

 # How to use?

-Just add the .h .m file into your project, then import the header.
+Just add the .h .m file into your project, then import the header to your viewcontroller.

-Allocate the view by "[]"
+Then allocate the view by:
+BaseTutorialView *view = [[BaseTutorialView alloc] initWithFrame:(CGRect)frame backgroundColor:(UIColor*)color andTransparentRects:(NSArray*)rects];